 A pulmonary embolus is a potentially fatal blood clot that lodges in the main artery of the lungs, straining the right side of the heart and affecting blood circulation.
-Patients with this condition are at risk for new emboli forming (recurrence).
+People with this condition are at risk of new emboli forming (recurrence).
 In the case of a massive pulmonary embolism, treatment to restore blood flow is urgently required.
 Heparin thins the blood, but newer drugs that actively break up the clots (thrombolytics) may act more quickly and may be more effective.
 These newer drugs include streptokinase, urokinase, and recombinant tissue-type plasminogen activator.
 The major complication of this treatment is bleeding.

-Quality of the evidence
+Certainty of the evidence

-Thrombolytic therapy is usually reserved for patients with clinically serious or massive pulmonary embolism (PE).
+Thrombolytic therapy is usually reserved for people with clinically serious or massive pulmonary embolism (PE).
 Evidence suggests that thrombolytic agents may dissolve blood clots more rapidly than heparin and may reduce the death rate associated with PE.
 However, there are still concerns about the possible risk of adverse effects of thrombolytic therapy, such as major or minor haemorrhage.
-This is the third update of the Cochrane review first published in 2006.
+This is the fourth update of the Cochrane review first published in 2006.

 To assess the effects of thrombolytic therapy for acute pulmonary embolism.

-The Cochrane Vascular Information Specialist searched the Cochrane Vascular Specialised Register, CENTRAL, MEDLINE, Embase, and CINAHL databases and the World Health Organization International Clinical Trials Registry Platform and ClinicalTrials.gov trials registers to 16 April 2018.
+The Cochrane Vascular Information Specialist searched the Cochrane Vascular Specialised Register, CENTRAL, MEDLINE, Embase, and CINAHL databases and the World Health Organization International Clinical Trials Registry Platform and ClinicalTrials.gov trials registers to 17 August 2020.
 We undertook reference checking to identify additional studies.